bridgesense/dotfiles/README.md

 ---
 The following script installs the [Awesome window manager](https://awesomewm.org/) with theme and tweaks by [Jonas Belouadi](https://github.com/potamides/dotfiles/tree/master/.config/awesome).
 The [modalawesome](https://github.com/potamides/modalawesome) library introduces some very nice vi-like, sequential keybindings.
 This concept modalizes the windows into three states, in similar manner to Vim and Emacs Evil.

-All applications start in tag mode and will not accept keyboard input until they are put into client mode by hitting `i`.
+All applications start in tag mode and will not accept keyboard input until they are put into client with the `i` key.

 ### Awesome Workstation Installation
 ```bash